OfficeDev/office-js-docs-pr/excel/build-your-first-excel-add-in.md

 ```

 e.
 Create a file to contain the programming logic for providing notifications in the add-in in case of errors.
 This is helpful while debugging.
-Name the file **Notification.js** and paste in the following script.
+Name the file **Notification.js** and paste the following script into the file.

 ```js